 In Georgia, for example, the limit is $15,000.
 Many other states have lower monetary limits (typically under $10,000), while a few have higher ones.

-“There are also alternatives [to a lawsuit]—arbitration being the most common, [as well as] as mediation, in which parties try to resolve the issue rather than litigate it,” says Fink.
+Alternative dispute resolution (ADR) is another way to resolve business disputes that doesn’t involve going to court.
+As Fink says, “there are also alternatives [to a lawsuit]—arbitration being the most common, [as well as] as mediation, in which parties try to resolve the issue rather than litigate it.”

 Questions for a Business Litigation Attorney